eliardneru/WallpaperChanger/README.md

 - change wallpaper every period of time
 - exit to tray
 - a cool timer that shows when the next wallpaper is changing
+- counter of how many wallpapers are loaded
+- toggle to change wallpaper on program startup

 # Building and compiling
 good luck, you are on your own